 Natural textures effortlessly blend with dark gray bedroom color and add more depth.
 You can get a wood bed frame, nightstands, or a dresser in light oak, walnut, or weathered finishes.
 Install floating wooden shelves to display plants, books, or rattan baskets.

-Another similar idea is installing half wood paneling in your bedroom for a refined yet natural look.
-Just keep the walls spotless, and they will last long.
+Another similar idea is installing full or half grey colored wood paneling in your bedroom for a refined yet natural look as wellas to keep the walls spotless, and long lasting .

 2. Incorporate Warm Tones With Grays